nimiq/validators-api/README.md

 - `name` (optional): The name of the validator.
 If not specified, the address of the validator is used by default.
 - `description` (optional): A short description of your validator.
 - `website` (optional): The URL of your validator's website.
-- `icon` (optional): An SVG icon representing your pool, encoded in base64 format.
+- `logo` (optional): An SVG logo representing your pool, encoded in base64 format.
 - `accentColor` (optional).
-Required if `icon` is set.
+Required if `logo` is set.
 An optional color to align with the validator's branding, defaulting to the identicon background color if left blank.
 Needs to be in hexadecimal. e.g. '#1f2348'.
 - `contact` (optional).
 An optional field allowing validators to share contact details so users can easily get in touch.
 The structure would look like this:
   - `email` (optional)
   - `telegram` (optional). e.g. `@nimiq`